UofT-DSI/deep_learning_topics/assignments/assignment_1.md

 ### Q1

 Research and discuss a recent example of a case study that highlights challenges in healthcare AI.
-Make sure to use at lease 3 primary and/or secondary resources.
+Make sure to use at least 3 primary and/or secondary resources.

 ### Q2